 This Is A Big (And Hidden) Reason You Might Have Digestive Issues

-I think it's fair to say that most of you reading this are aware that millions and millions of Americans across the nation have serious digestive issues.
+I think it's fair to say that most of you reading this are aware that millions and millions of Americans across the nation have occasional digestive issues.

 In fact, I'd be willing to bet many of you reading this experience digestive distress on a regular basis.

-This could come in the form of stomach cramps, heartburn, uncomfortable gas, IBS, and more.
+This could come in the form of occasional stomach cramps, heartburn, uncomfortable gas, IBS, and more.

 Most of you probably think I'm going to peg things like allergies to foods (such as gluten and dairy) as the reason for upset stomachs.
 Interestingly enough, that's not what I'm going to talk to you about.